ritesh1603/Image-Processing/README.md

 # Image-Processing
-implemented image procession applications such as face morphing and image compression
+implemented image processing applications such as face morphing and jpeg image compression.